 While that won’t always be possible – competition for page 1 can be stiff – you still should use SEO best practices to have the best shot at ranking high.

 Also use the most important keyword phrase in your headline, a subhead and body text.
 Reference it as well in your title and description meta-tags (located in the site’s programming).
 If you have photos, use it in the captions and alt tag too.

-A good beauty copywriter with SEO experience should be able to incorporate the target keywords into the copy without sounding obvious.
+A good freelance beauty copywriter with SEO experience should be able to incorporate the target keywords into the copy without sounding obvious.
 Remember, while SEO is important, your prospective customers and what’s important to them should always come first.

 Writing about beauty products can be challenging.
 You want to strike the right tone for your brand and present your information in a compelling, but sincere way and answer the questions that prospects are likely to have.

-If you lack the time, desire or ability to write your own beauty product marketing copy, consider hiring a freelance beauty copywriter who can provide skilled assistance in writing words that sell.
+If you lack the time, desire or ability to write your own beauty product marketing copy, there is another option.

 Consider hiring a freelance beauty copywriter (or someone in a more narrow beauty niche such as vegan skincare copywriter or organic skincare copywriter) who can provide skilled assistance in writing words that sell.
 The money you invest in professional beauty copy should give you a positive return on investment.